-Atrial fibrillation, or "AFib," is the most common type of serious arrhythmia - it affects about 2.2 million Americans, with 160,000 new cases diagnosed annually.
+Atrial fibrillation, or "AFib," is the most common type of serious arrhythmia, affecting about 2.2 million Americans, with 160,000 new cases diagnosed annually.

-AFib is a very fast and irregular rhythm originating in the atria.
+AFib is a very fast and irregular rhythm originating in the atria (upper chambers of the heart).
 AFib occurs when the heart’s electrical signal begins in a different part of the atrium other than where it is supposed to begin, the sinoatrial (SA) node, which is known as the pacemaker of the heart.

 When this happens, the electrical signal does not travel through the normal pathways in the atria, but instead may spread throughout the atria in a fast and disorganized manner.
 This causes the walls of the atria to quiver very fast (fibrillate) instead of beating normally.
 As a result, the atria are not able to adequately fill with blood or pump blood in sufficient amounts.